Koi-foo/kernel-manager/README.md

 ```

 ## Changelog
+* New version v1.8 Release

-* New version v1.7 Release
+* New version v1.7

 * New version v1.6